 Understanding the Excel Python Integration Setup

-To set up Excel Python Integration, you can use a few handy Python libraries and start this process.
+To integrate Excel with Python, you can use a few handy Python libraries and start this process.
 A Python Library is an assortment of methods and functions that let you perform actions without having to write the code for it from scratch.
 This lends efficiency to the work of a Data Analyst as they can simply import the required libraries.
 For instance, Google Tensorflow is a Python library that is used for developing machine learning projects.
 SciKit Learn is a Python library that comes in handy when dealing with complex datasets.

 The two libraries you can use for Excel Python Integration are openpyxl and pandas.
 The next sections discuss how you can use them in detail.